 Now that we are getting into prime tick season (April – September), it’s important to know the best ways to keep ourselves and our family members free from tick bites.
 The types of ticks that we primarily see in our area of the Midwest are American Dog Ticks, Black Legged Ticks (or what we tend to know as Deer Ticks) and to a lesser degree, the Brown Dog Tick.
 Each carry different types of disease along with them, perhaps the most well-known being Lyme Disease.
 Because of this fact, here is a list of ways to aid in preventing tick bites.

 love tall grass, brush, woods, and fallen leaves, so avoid walking through this type of terrain if possible.

 The CDC states that treating your clothing with products that contain .05% permethrin will help keep the ticks away and is often good through several washings of clothing.

-- Use EPA approved insect repellents - containing DEET, picaridin, IR3535, Oil of Lemon Eucalyptus (OLE), para-menthane-diol (PMD), or 2-undecanone.
+Only use repellents containing DEET, picaridin, IR3535, Oil of Lemon Eucalyptus (OLE), para-menthane-diol (PMD), or 2-undecanone.
 Do not use OLE or PMD on children under 3 years old.
 The Environmental Protection Agency has tools on their website that can help you figure out which products will best suit you and your family’s needs.
 You can visit their website here.

 If you have been in areas where you might have been exposed to ticks, taking a shower will help wash off unattached ticks and reduce your risk of contracting Lyme Disease.